noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - Electronic sexual violence at 5:26 25/06/2020.
 - Sleep deprivation and extreme sexual violence with an horse at 3:00 of 27/06/2020.

+### Videos about electronic violations

+On 27 of June of 2020 I was violated by the wireless brain machine interface, a shell that someone has hacked in the military remote neural monitoring network in Barcelona by a crew without any doubt contracted by the Catalan big noble family to magnify the suicide business.
+The **security analysis** [[13]](http://telecomlobby.com/RNMnetwork/ES/catalan_technological_system.htm) is public and it's done by the Murcia university.

 ### External Links

 1. https://en.wikipedia.org/wiki/Iraq_War